-Each step is described below.
+Each step is described in the following.

-A. Nonadiabatic Dynamics Simulations
+A. Nonadiabatic dynamics simulations

-Nonadiabatic molecular dynamics simulations were performed using the ab initio multiple spawning (AIMS) method^{69-71} as implemented in the PySpawn software package72.
-Details of the algorithm are presented in the references in the preceding sentence.
-Here we only review the basic form of the AIMS molecular wave function as relevant to the task of computing the TAS spectrum.
+Nonadiabatic molecular dynamics simulations were performed using the ab initio multiple spawning (AIMS) method,^{69-71} as implemented in the PySpawn software package.72 Details of the algorithm are presented in the references in the preceding sentence.
+Here, we only review the basic form of the AIMS molecular wave function as relevant to the task of computing the TAS spectrum.
 The AIMS wave function is expanded in a basis of Born-Oppenheimer states,